 Who pays for pain and suffering damages in a car accident in Michigan?

-In Michigan, generally, the at-fault driver’s auto insurance company pays for pain and suffering damages in a car accident.
+In Michigan, generally, the at-fault driver’s auto insurance company pays for pain and suffering damages after a car accident.
 However, if these damages exceed the limit in the at-fault driver’s bodily injury liability insurance policy, then the at-fault driver may have to pay out of his or her own personal assets.

 How to calculate these damages